It's impossible to effectively scale when knowledge is scattered. (expand to read why)

 The only way to create a true single source of truth is to capture all project and task-related activity and key information in a single system.

-We can't just start throwing everything into a tool without structure.
 There must be a logical framework that is easy for your team to understand and that produces the reporting needed for smarter decisions.

 Your project management system should mirror your organizational structure.
 For example, if you're running an agency, you have 3 main areas: